 We locate our ABA centers near you!
-We have 27 locations across the Chicagoland area, including clinics in Rockford and DeKalb.
+We have over 25 locations across the Chicagoland area, including clinics in Rockford and DeKalb.

-If you take a look at our ABA Centers, you will see why kids excitedly run through our doors when they arrive for therapy.
+If you take a look at our ABA Centers, you will see why kids are excited to run through our doors when they arrive for therapy.